Household & Yard Refuse

 - Please bundle branch piles neatly and make them less than four feet in height and length.
 Grass clippings, stones and soil in will not be picked up.

-- Leaf piles placed curbside are removed during one week in April and again in the fall between October 15th and December 15th.
+- Leaf piles placed curbside are removed in the fall between October 15th and December 15th.
 Village leaves are composted.
 Click here for the Fall leaf pickup schedule.